 If a student is absent more than 10 times per semester (due to any non-school-related absence) from any class, he/she will receive NO CREDIT for that class for that semester.
-Students must retake, in a timely manner, all courses for which they receive "No Credit" in order to graduate.
+Students must retake, in a timely manner, all courses for which they receive "No Credit" to graduate.
 If a student has missed half of any given set, the tardy may be considered an absence for the class.
-This rule includes all absences (excused or unexcused) with the exception of those that are "school-related".
+This rule includes all absences (excused or unexcused) except for those that are "school-related".